oderwat/docker-inspector/README.md

 ## Credits

-Most of the implementation work was done by Claude (Anthropic) in a conversation about Docker image inspection requirements and cross-platform Go development.
+Most of the implementation work was done using Claude (Anthropic) in a conversation about Docker image inspection requirements and cross-platform Go development.
 The original concept and requirements were provided by the repository owner.

 ## License